mni: Code in the Wild

 Does their exist a physical source of information that is reliable and dense enough to store code?
 And can I produce it cheaply?
 Something that fits the bill almost as well as modern competitors is the humble QR code.

-They are extremely resilient, they have redundancy build it, but QR codes are primarily designed for small amounts of data, 2953 bytes is the limit in the standard but most phones are still incapable of reading that.
+They are extremely resilient, they have redundancy built in, but QR codes are primarily designed for small amounts of data, 2953 bytes is the limit in the standard but most phones are still incapable of reading that.
 A custom client capable of reading a QR code as bytecode or, perhaps, bitcode could utilize this limit to its fullest potential.

 mni is a bitcode standard and a client designed for QR codes.
 Once scanned the bitcode will execute with zero network requests required. mni negates the issue of internet reliability and replaces it with the issue of physical reliability.